24 Best Website Feedback Tools for 2025

 - Developers work on and fix the bugs

-- Once the issue is resolved, you’ll have to get back to the client (or reporter) to notify them, too
+- Once the issue is resolved, you’ll have to get back to the reporter to notify them, too

 With Marker.io, this is all a thing of the past.

-Any issue reported by your client lands directly in your PM tool.
+Any reported issue lands directly in your PM tool.

 Similarly, when the issue is marked as “Done” in, for example, Jira, it automatically gets “Resolved” in Marker.io as well, and the reporter receives an e-mail notification.